Professor and Head, Biomedical and Health Information Sciences

 1919 W. Taylor St., 235 AHSB

 Dr. Anthony Faiola is Professor and Head of the Department of Biomedical and Health Information Sciences, College of Applied Health Sciences, the University of Illinois at Chicago.
-Formally, he was Associate Professor (2001-16), Executive Associate Dean (2008-13), and Founding Director of the Human-Computer Interaction Program (2002-14) at the Indiana University School of Informatics and Computing, Indianapolis.
+Formally, he was Executive Associate Dean (2008-13), Associate Professor (2001-16), and Founding Director of the Human-Computer Interaction Program (2002-14) at the Indiana University School of Informatics and Computing, Indianapolis, IUPUI.